DJDanl/cpp-docs.pt-br/docs/atl/reference/ipropertypage2impl-class.md

 ### <a name="return-value"></a>Valor de retorno

-Returns E_NOTIMPL.
+Retorna E_NOTIMPL.

 ### <a name="remarks"></a>Comentários

-Ver [IPropertyPage2::EditProperty](/windows/desktop/api/ocidl/nf-ocidl-ipropertypage2-editproperty) no Windows SDK.
+Consulte [IPropertyPage2:: EditProperty](/windows/win32/api/ocidl/nf-ocidl-ipropertypage2-editproperty) no SDK do Windows.

 ## <a name="see-also"></a>Consulte também